 Knowing the value of ESR is important because it determines the suitability of the component for use in RF power applications.
 If the ESR value is too high, the self-heating due to losses will be too great and the part will overheat and fail.
 The ESR also allows one to calculate the maximum current rating for the component.

-Ultimately, it’s an important to recognize the role of ESR in high ripple current applications.
-This is especially true in key applications like filtering and smoothing capacitors for electric vehicles and other power applications.
+Ultimately, it’s important to recognize the role of ESR in high ripple current applications.
+This is especially true in filtering and smoothing capacitors used in electric vehicles and other power applications.
 The power dissipated by these kinds of capacitors are a function of ripple current and ESR and act as an important consideration when choosing the right capacitor for the job.